davidvonthenen/graph-rag-guide/OSS_Community_Version.md

 Graph-based RAG gives you more than quick answers—it gives you answers you can **trust**.

 - **Transparency and explainability** come baked-in: every node and relationship is a breadcrumb you can trace end-to-end.
-- **Fairness, accountability, and risk control** improve because biases and data lineage sit in plain sight.
+- **Fairness, accountability, and risk control** improve because biases and data lineage are made visible.
 - **Compliance** stops feeling like red tape and starts feeling like a query away.

 Pair that with the dual-memory design—lightning-fast short-term cache plus durable long-term memory—and you get a system that's both **responsive today** and **auditable tomorrow**.